seflless/create-vscode-editor/README.md

 ## Create VS Code Editors
 Easily create custom VS Code editors, using React for the UI.

+**WARNING: This project is not ready for production use.
+Proceed with caution**

 This is an opionated VS Code extension generator with the following features out of the box:
  - Editor UIs are built with React
  - Editors will automatically work in all VS Code distributions: